perses/perses/docs/user-guides/dashboard-as-code.md

 Perses offers the possibility to define dashboards as code instead of going through manipulations on the UI.
 But why would you want to do this?
-Basically Dashboard-as-Code (DaC) is something that becomes useful at scale, when you have many dashboards to maintain, to keep align on certain parts, etc.
+Basically Dashboard-as-Code (DaC) is something that becomes useful at scale, when you have many dashboards to maintain, to keep aligned on certain parts, etc.

 DaC benefits can be summarized as follows:
 - **Operational efficiency**, by the reusability of a common basis of dashboard components for standard monitoring use cases.